Scott Shleifer: Career

 After college, he worked as an analyst at Blackstone for three years.
 In 2003, Shleifer co-founded Tiger Global Management's private equity investing business.
 He moved Tiger Global into venture capital, especially in China, and expanded aggressively.

 In 2019, he was included in Wharton magazine's "40 under 40" list, and said his no 1 role model is Julian Robertson.
 He is managing director and a partner at Tiger Global Management.

 In November 2023, Shleifer stepped down from his leadership role at Tiger Global and became a senior advisor.

 Personal life

 Shleifer has been married to Elena since at least 2011, and they live in New York City.
+They have four children.
 In February 2021, he purchased a 21,000-square-foot mansion in Palm Beach, Florida for $122.7 million.
 He reportedly only looked at the house for 15 minutes before deciding to buy it.
 It was the second-most expensive home in the US when it was purchased by Shleifer.

 In January 2022, Scott and Elena Shleifer gave $18 million to the University of Pennsylvania.